Indecomposable continua as Higson coronae: Preliminaries

-It is known that a map $f :X\to Y$ is a coarse equivalence if and only if it is a rough equivalence.
-In particular, it is known that $f$ is a coarse equivalence if and only if $f$ satisfies the following two conditions: \begin{enumerate} \item $f(X)$ is a {\it net} in $Y$, that is, there exists $r>0$ such that, for every $y\in Y$, there is $z\in f(X)$ such that $d_Y (y, z)<r$; and \item there exist non-decreasing functions $\rho_{+}$, $\rho_{-}: \Ray \to \Ray$ such that
+\begin{proposition} (cf. \cite[Definition 1.4.4]{NY}) Let $X$ and $Y$ be unbounded metric spaces.
+Then a map $f:X\to Y$ is a coarse equivalence if and only if $f$ satisfies the following two conditions: \begin{enumerate} \item $f(X)$ is a net in $Y$, and \item there exist non-decreasing functions $\rho_{+}$, $\rho_{-}: \Ray \to \Ray$ such that

 and the inequality